Full question:

 Answer:

-3) The witnesses should be in the room when the testator signs and watch the actual signing of the document; and
+- The witnesses should be present when the testator signs the will and must observe the signing.

 This content is for informational purposes only and is not legal advice.
 Legal statutes mentioned reflect the law at the time the content was written and may no longer be current.
 Always verify the latest version of the law before relying on it.